 When you trade at home for a living, you don’t have someone to tap you on the shoulder.

 After you stop trading, go back to your daily watch list and completely delete it.
 Now go back to your master watch list and pick the best looking stocks for the next trading day and add those to your daily watch list.
 On the next trading day, don’t buy anything but see if you were right about the stocks you added to your daily watch list.
 If you were right about the direction on 70% or more of the stocks you added to your daily watch list, you are ready to get back to trading the next trading day.
-If you need to review the trading system of watch listing created by one of the best traders on Wall Street, go here.

 If the reason for your losing streak came from a downward move on the S&P 500 that pulled down almost all stocks for several days, then stay out of the market.
 Try to get out of the way of the market and let it go lower.
 Look for the S&P 500 to get down to a nice oversold level before you trade again and only go for stocks that are oversold, not breakouts.
 Wait for the S&P 500 to do a candle over candle reversal off of a significant support level before entering the market again.